 How To Be A Successful Businessman – 50 Rules Of Entrepreneurship Only The Rich And Ruthless Know

-For most men, the answer is: Probably, yeah, well… Why, who’s paying and when can we do this?!
+For most men, the answer is: Probably, yeah, well… Why, who’s paying, and when can we do this?!

 Tally up your entire body, and you’ll reach a million dollars or more.
 Perhaps this is the first time you’ve realized you’re a millionaire without ever knowing it.
-Needless to say, life is valuable, yet, it is an unfortunate shame that so many men today, waste it all away.
-Things like luck or even intelligence play no role in success, though many gentlemen still believe into the fallacy wholeheartedly.
+Needless to say, life is valuable, yet, it is an unfortunate shame that so many men today waste it all away.
+Things like luck or even intelligence play no role in success, though many gentlemen still believe in the fallacy wholeheartedly.

-After reading this guide you will know exactly why this is true.
+After reading this guide, you will know exactly why this is true.
 If you are in doubt, you haven’t done it.
-Many of these steps will make you sick to your stomach, perhaps you will sh-t your pants.
+Many of these steps will make you sick to your stomach; perhaps you will sh-t your pants.
 With all the misinformation thrown at you over the years on business and success by doofuses, I wouldn’t be surprised one bit.
-With that said, I would like to welcome you to uneasiness of being a super successful businessman and entrepreneur.
+With that said, I would like to welcome you to the uneasiness of being a super successful businessman and entrepreneur.
 Here’s to your success!

 See more about - How To Be Your Own Boss – The Non-Sugar Coated Super Success Truth

-There’s only work – life – choices.
-All of which have consequences.
-Birthdays, holidays anniversaries, etc. are for poor people.
+There’s only work-life-choices, all of which have consequences.
+Birthdays, holidays, anniversaries, etc. are for poor people.

-Men who refuse to believe that, are riddled with excuses.
-It starts with the younger gentlemen saying things like, “Yeah, I’ll get it done… If I don’t have a hangover, if I’m not loaded up on drugs, only if it’s between my tennis and golf lessons.”
+Men who refuse to believe that are riddled with excuses.
+It starts with the younger gentlemen saying things like, “Yeah, I’ll get it done… If I don’t have a hangover, if I’m not loaded up on drugs, only if it’s between my tennis and golf lessons.“

 2. Eagles Fly Alone.